 Although we don’t yet know exactly how all these Hallmarks of Aging are connected – they clearly are.
 For example, we know that stem cells decline over time because of epigenetic dysregulation, mitochondrial dysfunction, protein accumulation, crosslinking, inflammation and accumulation senescent cells.

-We can also see that phyto-nutrients and color phyto-nutrients are important protective elements against all these ten hallmarks of ageing – in addition to their key role in inhibiting ageing enzymes.
+We can also see that phyto-nutrients and color phyto-nutrients are important protective elements against all these ten hallmarks of aging – in addition to their key role in inhibiting aging enzymes.

 And we can see why the Mediterranean Diet is so closely linked to longevity.
 It features so many of the nutrients that help counteract the multiple causes of aging.

 But it’s not only what you eat that counts – it’s what you don’t eat.
 Top of the list to eat far less are sugars, in all their forms.

 Sugars are highly aging for multiple reasons.
 They cause inflammation, they cause frequent insulin peaks which can lead to diabetes, they increase cross-linking of fats and proteins and therefore stiffer blood vessels in the heart, brain, skin and eyes - and they lack vital nutrients.

 Sugars and sugary foods are also addictive and not filling.
 Not for nothing are they called ‘empty calories’.

 By now, almost everyone knows that fast absorbed sugars include not just table sugar, but soft drinks, candy and sweets, baked goods and cake and many fast foods and sauces.
 But fewer know that potatoes, pasta, white bread and rice are also metabolised like sugar.
 The process is slightly slower, but the end result is the same.
 So cut down on them, too, if you want to slow aging.